 We took fewer items of luggage this time. (items is a plural noun and can be counted)

 However, people break the rules all the time.
 For example, many groceries stores have a sign that reads “10 items or less.”
 Sticklers would argue that this should be fewer, but the usage is so widespread that many grammarians have accepted that sometimes less can be used in the plural.

 You can also break the basic rule by using less in relation to time, money, distance, or units of measurements.
 Here are some examples of acceptable usage:

 Less than two hours are left until the test.

 We have less than $100 in the bank.

 It’s less than three kilometers till the finish line.

 You need less than three tablespoons of sugar.

 All of these are acceptable uses, and often may be superior to fewer.
-However, if your writing in a formal context you may be better off using fewer–at least if you don’t want to defend your word choices constantly!
+However, if you are writing in a formal context, you may be better off using fewer–at least if you don’t want to defend your word choices constantly!

 The phrase one less is perfectly acceptable, as one is singular: